LukasNiessen/ArchUnitTS/README.md

 ## 🦊 Contributing

 We highly appreciate contributions.
-We use GitHub Flow, meaning that we use feature branches, similar to GitFlow, but we have proper CI and CD.
+We use GitHub Flow, meaning that we use feature branches, similar to GitFlow, but with proper CI and CD.
 As soon as something is merged or pushed to `main` it gets deployed.
 See more in [Contributing](CONTRIBUTING.md).

 ## ℹ️ FAQ